-In addition to the weekly assessment of clinical skills, there will be a summative assessment of these skills with Unit exams 1 and 2 and a final OSCE with Unit exam 3.
+There will be a final OSCE with the Unit 3 exam.
 OSCEs are skills-based examinations conducted in the CLC to assess the student's ability to demonstrate clinical skills and behaviors.
 OSCEs typically consist of several "stations."
 Each station will require the student to demonstrate one or more clinical skills/behaviors that will be assessed by a trained observer using established performance criteria for that assessment.